rja907/Useful-Stuff/README.md

 # Useful-Stuff

-This repo contains some stuff that might be of use to someone somwhere and that I found useful.
+This repo contains some stuff that might be of use to someone somehere and that I found useful.

 Let me know what you thought about it!